bennibaermann/maximetro/README.md

 very portable, so it should be possible to run it more or less on any system which runs python.

 PROBLEM: There is a problem with pygame in the moment.
-I use a patched version.
-Workaround: uncomment the two lines in config.py with OTHERSTATIONS and SHAPES.
+I use a patched version. so you need the patch in pygame-patch.diff and compile pygame yourself or do this Workaround: uncomment the two lines in config.py with OTHERSTATIONS and SHAPES.

 Have fun.